WaylonWalker/waylonwalker.github.io/content/datacamp-sql.md

 ## [Joining Data in Posgres](https://campus.datacamp.com/courses/joining-data-in-postgresql)

-    I decided to take the [Joining Data in Posgres](https://campus.datacamp.com/courses/joining-data-in-postgresql) course from DataCamp to get some practice, put away the cheat sheets, move away from Stack Overflow, and improve my speed.
-Below are my notes from the course.
-I will use this a refresher when I need a quick reference.
+I decided it was time to put away the cheat sheets, step away from Stack Overflow, and improve my speed.
+Below are my notes from the [Joining Data in Posgres](https://campus.datacamp.com/courses/joining-data-in-postgresql) course on DataCamp.
+I will use these notes as a refresher when I need a quick reference.

 ### Using()
 When joining two tables on the same column the ```USING``` clause can be used as a shorthand.

+**without using**
 ```sql
 SELECT *